joshuadavidnelson/scripts-to-footer/README.md

  - See number 2.

 4. My Page Speed hasn't improved (or it's worse)
  - Actually, this plugin should not change your actual page speed - the same scripts are being loaded, that takes the same amount of time.
 However, by placing scripts in the footer you can change the _precieved_ load times.
 Your page will likely load the visual content first, then the scripts - instead of loading scripts and slowing the visual portions of your site.
 That's the whole point.
-Outside of that, this plugin is not intended to increase page load speed or minify scripts in anyway.
+Outside of that, this plugin is not intended to decrease actual page load times or minify scripts in anyway.

 ### Donate